LuZhangstat/JAMAJniLite/README.md

 * JAMAJniLite requires the installation of lapack and blas.
 (The command in Ubuntu is "sudo apt-get install libblas-dev liblapack-dev").

-* To compile the package, enter src directory and execute "make".
-Notice that you may have to change the extension of generated libraries in the Makefile based on your operating system.
-On OS X you have to change all the extensions of dynamic library to .dylib while on Linux the corresponding extensions are .so or .a.
+* To compile the package, enter src directory and copy the makefile based on the operating system.

+For Linux user, use the following commands: cd src cp Makefile.linux Makefile
+Make

+For Mac user, use the following commands: cd src cp Makefile.mac Makefile
+Make

 * To clean generated file, type “make clean” on the command line.